 Produced by Gregory Jacobs, Michael Shamberg, Stacey Sher

 While studying for a commentary on The Satan Bug, I showed two biologists that techno-thriller as well as Contagion.
 Their observations about the relative realism of Soderbergh’s movie impressed me.
-Contagion can’t help but take the form of a science fiction film as defined by Susan Sontag in her “The Imagination of Disaster” essay — like it or not, we like to see movies about catastrophes.
+Contagion can’t help but take the form of a science fiction film as defined by Susan Sontag in her “The Imagination of Disaster” essay — even if we don’t admit it, we like to see movies about catastrophes.
 Seeing people threatened on a vast scale is unbreakable entertainment, whether the menace is a fantasy monster or something terrifyingly plausible.
-Movies about plagues and diseases have usually cheated pretty horribly; the example I always give is Outbreak, where a vaccine for a deadly virus not only gets victims up on their feet in no time at all, but has fixed all the normally irreparable organ and tissue damage inflicted on them.
+Movies about plagues and diseases have usually cheated pretty horribly; the example I always give is Outbreak, where a vaccine for a deadly virus not only gets victims up on their feet in no time at all, but has healed all the normally irreparable organ and tissue damage inflicted on them.

-It’s grim and it’s scary, but Contagion does nothing for shock value.
-The one graphic scene, the sight of a woman’s scalp being folded over her face during an autopsy, stands in to remind us that the wrong illness can turn any of us into an inert lab specimen in a matter of hours.
-When they open her skull we don’t see what they see, but it sounds as if most of her brain has been consumed.
+Contagion is grim and scary, but it has no scenes of gratuitous shock.
+The one graphic moment, the sight of a woman’s scalp being folded over her face during an autopsy, stands in to remind us that the wrong illness can turn any of us into an inert lab specimen in a matter of hours.
+When they open her skull we don’t see what they see, but it Is implied that most of her brain has been consumed.
 We foolish science fiction fans easily forget that doctors face scarier monsters than the movies can imagine on a daily basis.

 Soderbergh is also to be commended for presenting a convincing worldwide catastrophe without playing the lets-be-spectacular game.
 He shows just enough large-scale events — riots at a food distribution held by the army, looting at a pharmacy trying to ration supplies — to keep our doubts at bay.
 Classic sci-fi disaster pictures had to break through the audience’s complacency barrier, which greeted most outlandish events with skepticism.
 But the notion that our American land of plenty is immune to uncivilized behavior died years ago in racial insurrections and gas shortage panics.
 All Soderbergh need show us are the edges of chaos to make us believe that Damon’s survivor is better off hunkered down in his house, and on the defensive.
 Heck, I live in a big city.
 Any kind of disturbance can cause pandemonium for some people, and something crazy happens every day.